-A 28mm prime is one of the most commonly-used wide lenses.
+A 28mm prime is one of the most commonly used wide lenses.
 It’s extremely versatile, and can handle almost any kind of shot reasonably well.
-This model, designed for Canon cameras, also contains an Optical Image Stabilizer to keep your images clear, even as they cover a lot of ground.
+This model, designed for Canon cameras, also contains an Optical Image Stabilizer to keep your images clear even as they cover a lot of ground.

-85mm prime lenses are one of the most popular options for portrait photography, and in film, it is probably the widest lens you can use for close ups.
-This Canon lens is perfect for striking a delicate balance between your actor and the background.
-It keeps the human beings in focus without completely obscuring their surroundings.
+85mm prime lenses are a popular option for portrait photography; in film, it’s probably the widest lens you can use for close ups.
+This Canon lens is perfect for striking a delicate balance between actor and background because it keeps the subject in focus without completely obscuring their surroundings.

 This 12-35mm lens was designed specifically for Panasonic’s LUMIX mirrorless camera.
 It’s compact, durable, and extremely fast.
 The auto focus technology ensures that the high-tech experience remains very user friendly.